hoanhan101/HCLI/README.md

 - Create a branch `git branch branch_name`
 - Switch to a branch `git checkout branch_name`
 - Create a new branch and switch to it: `git checkout -b branch_name`
+- Checkout to master and see merged branch or unmereged branch: `git branch --merged` | `git branch --no-merged`